hf7cc/ECE445/notebook/Joshmita Chintala/readme.md

   - Everyone present equally
 - Prepare with questions & rebuttals

-## 04/22/2023 - Connection between breadboard & PCB was made (Maya & Joshmita)
+## 04/22/2023 - Connection between breadboard & PCB was made

 The motor driver is implemented in the top left, and they are connected to the motors.
 The light sensor is the photocell in the diagram, which gives analog input to the arduino.
 To its right is our implementation of the notification subsystem LED, which will blink when the moisture sensor shown is below a particular threshold, in our case, 600.
 The switch shown will turn the robot on.
 - Green Light indicates Power is on (on Arduino)
 - Flashing blue light is used for troubleshooting purposes (on Arduino)

-## 04/22/2023 - Initial Code was designed & implemented (Joshmita & Hongshang)
+## 04/22/2023 - Initial Code was designed & implemented

 Very initial functionality of the robot:
 The robot moves towards the brightest light by first checking left, right, and center.
 The robot is equipped with a photocell that measures the intensity of light in its surroundings.
 The code records the light value to the left, center, and right by turning the robot in each direction and then records the maximum value to determine the direction of the light source.
 Based on this information, the robot moves towards the light source by adjusting the motor speeds.